Ian is a proud full-blooded Filipino. He's also a visual artist who loves to incorporate Pinoy myth and folklore in his work.

 The Name Game

-The term "Diwata" has taken on various levels of meaning since its concept's assimilation into the mythology of the pre-colonial Filipinos.
-It is a Visayan word sometimes called Umalagad, but referred to as Demwata by the T'boli tribe of Southern Mindanao.
-The uses of the word Diwata is pervasive in Southern Philippines but synonymous to "Anito" (Baki in Ifugao) more prevalent in the Northern areas like the Luzon provinces.
+The use of the word Diwata is pervasive in Southern Philippines but synonymous with Anito (Baki in Ifugao) more prevalent in the Northern areas like the Luzon provinces.

 By the time the Spanish came to the Philippines, the most commonly-used meaning of the term had been reduced from goddess to dryad-like spirit.